ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ---
-description: Create content for your website with different Fields, rich text, tags, and then publish it.
+description: Create content for your website with different fields, rich text, tags, and then publish it.
 ---

 # Create and edit content items